KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 * Therefore, predicted Stellar Predator DMG = 166.44 \* (1.993) = 331.71
 * This contradicts the ingame evidence.
 Hence, Hypothesis 1 is disproved.

-_Hypothesis 2:_ Stellar Predator is a special multiplier (raw multiplier to the Base DMG)
+_Hypothesis 2:_ Stellar Predator is regarded as Base DMG Multiplier (raw multiplier to the Base DMG)

 * Predicted Stellar Predator DMG = (166.44) \* (1.527) \* (1.466) = 372.59 ≅ 373
 * This DMG lines up with the DMG ingame.
 Hence, Hypothesis 2 is valid.